Taking the Security out of Security Questions

 3. Security questions.
 Get them to fill in some security questions when creating their account, then we can just use that!

-Security questions seems to be the popular choice, and the one that I come across on lots of websites.
-If done right, then it can be a life saver when you've forgotten your pasword, but if done wrong, you might as well give out your password.
+Don't bother with the first option, you should never send a password in plaintext over email.
+The second option is my preferred method, yet security questions seems to be the popular choice, and the one that I come across on lots of websites.
+If done right, then security questions can be a life saver when you've forgotten your pasword, but if done wrong, you might as well give out your password.

 The Wrong Way